MChristian00/MChristian00/README.md

 - 🌳 Elegant math and elegant systems
 - 👯 Collaborative projects with purpose
 - 🔭 Thoughtful design and elegant logic
-- 🧘🏽‍♂️ Clean code, clear goals, and a good sport game
+- 🧘🏽‍♂️ Clean code, clear goals, and a good soccer game

 ## 📫 Let’s Connect!